We want to hear your voice in our conversation about end-of-life care

 Each “conversation” will bring you the views of experts in palliative and end-of-life care, as well as lessons learned from patients’ experiences.

-Topic 2: Advance Care Planning NEW
+Topic 2: Advance Care Planning

 Advance Care Planning is more than having a “Do Not Resuscitate” order in your medical file, or a narrow checklist of what care you do or don’t want.
 It’s a process over time of considering future health care and identifying your preferences.